The 5 Hardest Things About Living With The Amish

 Obviously, as an English person you have to adjust to a different lifestyle.
 On the one hand that’s great, because there are a lot of things to appreciate about that lifestyle.
 But it can also come with some challenges.
 Below, you’ll find the five hardest things for me about staying in an Amish home.

 One important point: these shouldn’t in any way be taken as complaints.
 They are just realities about going from English living to a temporary Amish-esque life.
-Also, no doubt my hosts have to adjust at least a little to having me as a guest in the home (like having to speak more English instead of PA Dutch, for instance).
+Also, no doubt my hosts have to adjust at least a little to having me as a guest in the home (for example – having to speak more English instead of Pennsylvania Dutch).

 Five Challenges Of Living in an Amish Home